 Kittens ‘Ruffles and Truffles’ is the only limited edition cat study that Cybis ever produced.
 Introduced in 1983 and completed before 1988, the issue price was $385.
 This is another piece about which there is confusion regarding the issue size.
 Various sources (none of them from Cybis) have cited the edition size as 750, 500, and 400!
 Unfortunately one cannot reliably determine issue size by means of sculpture numbers (see Edition Size Discrepancies for an explanation).
 Given that they were produced for less than five years, my guess is that the final edition size was no more than 400, if not less; the “400” may in fact be what it was ultimately closed as.
 Measurements are 5.5” high x 10” long x 7.5” deep.

-A nonlimited cat study issued in the same year (1983) is Chelsea who is clearly a Persian.
-This is the sculpture that strongly reminds me of the early Cordey model.
-Priced at approximately $175 initially, by 1993 this had risen to $275 and then $295 in 1995 at which pricepoint she remained.
+A nonlimited cat study issued in the same year (1983) is Chelsea, one of two Persian kittens sculpted by Susan Clark Eaton.
+Priced at approximately $175 initially, by 1993 this had risen to $275.
 Chelsea is 5.5″ high.

-The following year (1984) saw the introduction of Chantilly at $175; perhaps she too was inspired by the Cordey felines?
-She is 4” high and matched her “sister” Chelsea in pricing.
-During the early 1990s the studio indeed offered them as a pair, for $495 which was a $55 discount from their individual pricepoints; this option was discontinued before 1995.
+The following year (1984) saw the introduction of Chantilly at $175.
+She is the other Persian kitten by Susan Eaton, is 4” high and matched her “sister” Chelsea in pricing.
+During the early 1990s the studio offered them as a pair for $495 which was a $55 discount from their individual price points; this option was discontinued before 1995.